isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

-Using CSS styles, you can also format the cross references to footnotes.
+Using CSS styles, you can also format the cross-references to footnotes.
 For example, you can change the background color of the cross-references.

 ```css
     .xref-fn{